 Like many other merchant service providers, PaymentCloud relies heavily on independent sales agents to bring in accounts.
 Independent agents in the processing industry have a well-deserved poor reputation for high-pressure sales tactics and deception regarding contract terms and fees.
-That said, there currently no patterns of online complaints about PaymentCloud sales practices.
-This is a good indication that PaymentCloud provides good supervision and tracking of independent agents, or at least manages to stay sufficiently in the background (in other words, the merchant’s only direct interaction is with the agent and with the processor or bank.)
+That said, there are currently no patterns of online complaints about the company’s sales practices.
+That’s a good indication that PaymentCloud provides good supervision and tracking of independent agents or at least manages to stay sufficiently in the background (in other words, the merchant’s only direct interaction is with the agent and with the processor or bank).

 Customer Service & Technical Support

-By way of self-help resources, PaymentCloud has recently added a FAQ to the website.
+By way of self-help resources, PaymentCloud has recently added an FAQ to the website.
 The descriptions of individual industries and their common high-risk issues are also helpful.
-However, we’d like to see these resources greatly expanded in the future.
-With a wealth of specialized knowledge and experience in the high-risk and ecommerce sectors, the PaymentCloud website could easily become an invaluable hub of information for these merchants.
+However, we’d still like to see these resources greatly expanded in the future.
+With a wealth of specialized knowledge and experience in the high-risk and eCommerce sectors, the PaymentCloud website could easily become an invaluable hub of information for these merchants.

 Negative Reviews & Complaints